 Research in chemical engineering is critical to the development of safer, more sustainable, more effective solutions to the world’s energy, health, and environmental challenges.
-Through more than $5 million in sponsored research each year, our faculty explore creating for good in biochemical engineering, polymer processing, advanced energy storage, corrosion, atmospheric chemistry, and clean coal technology.
+Through more than $5 million in sponsored research each year, our faculty explore innovative ideas in biochemical engineering, polymer processing, advanced energy storage, corrosion, atmospheric chemistry and clean coal technology.

 Our Research Units